NFL’s training-camp changes will present Seahawks with variety of challenges for newcomers and roster construction

 “You always have those guys who show out in practice a little bit, but then you want it to translate to when the lights come on,’’ Nagy said.
 “Everybody outside of football belittles the preseason, but when that’s your team and you are trying to cut down those are big moments, and you want to see guys take advantage of those opportunities.
 You are definitely going to lose out on that.’’

-That’s where how teams structure practices comes in, Nagy said.
-More than ever, Nagy says teams will have to create situations — be it scrimmages or simply competitive periods — to try to replicate game-like situations as closely as possible.
+That’s where practice structure comes in, Nagy said.
+More than ever, teams will have to create situations — be it scrimmages or competitive periods — to try to replicate gamelike situations as closely as possible.

 “They are going to have to try to find those equivalent periods to get a better gauge of where those young guys are,’’ Nagy said.